slateci/slateci.github.io/_docs/applications/development/chart.md

   CacheMem: 128
   # The amount of disk space (in MB) that Frontier Squid may use on the machine.
   # The default is 10000 MB (10 GB), but more is advisable if the system supports it.
+  # Current limit is 999999 MB, a limit inherent to helm's number conversion system.
   CacheSize: 10000
-  # The range of external IP addresses that will be allowed to use the proxy.
+  # The range of incoming IP addresses that will be allowed to use the proxy.
   # Multiple ranges can be provided, each seperated by a space.
-  # Example: 255.255.0.0/16 255.256.1.1/32
+  # Example: 192.168.1.1/32 192.168.2.1/32
   # Use 0.0.0.0/0 for open access.
+  # The default set of ranges are those defined in RFC 1918 and typically used
+  # within kubernetes clusters.
-  IPRange: 0.0.0.0/0
+  IPRange: 10.0.0.0/8 172.16.0.0/12 192.168.0.0/16
 ```
-In this example you can see that there are only 6 settings to manipulate in order to deploy an instance of Frontier Squid.
+In this example you can see that there are only 6 non-SLATE settings to manipulate in order to deploy an instance of Frontier Squid.
 These are the settings most pertinent to the functionality of Frontier Squid, and provide enough flexibility for general users.
+The settings in the SLATE category are provided by the api at the time of deployment to appropriately reflect the environment that the application is being deployed to.
+These defaults are for localized testing purposes.

 Some notes about creating the Helm Chart and deciding on values:
 * Limit the number of variables a user must keep track of to only what is most important.